1.1 In these Terms the capitalised terms set out below shall have the following meanings:

 10 Publicity Right

-You grant us the right to use your name and/or company logo on our Site and in our client’s list.
+The Client grant us the right to use the Client company name and Client company logo on our Site and in our client’s list.

 11 Statistical Information

-You consent to and agree that ODICCI is allowed to compose statistical and performance data in relation to your use of the Service we provide to you and make such information available to the public, provided that such information does not contain Client and/or Customer Data and/or identify Client and Customer confidential information.
+The Client consent to and agree that ODICCI is allowed to compose fully anonymized statistical and performance data in relation to Client use of the Service we provide to the Client and make such information available to the public, provided that such information does not contain Client and/or Customer Data and/or identify Client and Customer confidential information.
 ODICCI retains all intellectual property rights to such information.

 12 Limitation of Liability and Indemnity